Sairyss/domain-driven-hexagon/README.md

 <details>
 <summary>Note about validation</summary>
-There are a lot of debates on how data sanity should be validated.
+There are a lot of debates on how data sanity should be validated (don't confuse with business rules, everything below is only about data sanity).
 There are a few options:

 - only outside, before data enters the domain (like validation decorators in DTOs)
-- only in domain's `Value Objects`, maybe also exposing `validate` method to be able to gather errors outside of domain
+- only in domain's `Value Objects`, maybe also exposing `validate` method to be able to gather and return errors (notification pattern) outside of domain
 - in both: outside of domain and inside domain.

+Which approach to choose is a tradeoff.

+- Doing validation only outside makes maintaining easier at a cost of some security;
+- Doing full sanity validations only inside `Value Objects` makes code more secure but may cause domain to be dependent on a validation library;
+- Validation in both cases can be a compromise.

+In example code that is presented here validation is done in both outside layers and domain layer.
-After some research it seems that third option may be the most optimal.
-Outside validation may do full sanity checks using some well tested validation framework, and validation inside domain may be some simple sanity validations like checking if value is not empty, checking value length, test against regex etc.
+Outside validation may do full sanity checks using some well tested validation framework, and validation inside domain may be some simple sanity validations that don't require a validation library: like checking if value is not empty, checking value length, test against regex etc.

-**Note**: be careful when replicating regex validations, only use custom regex patterns for some very simple rules and, if possible, let validation library do it's job on more difficult ones to avoid problems.
+**Note**: be careful when replicating regexp validations, only use custom regexp patterns for some very simple rules and, if possible, let validation library do it's job on more difficult ones to avoid problems For example, value accepted by a validation library may throw an error in a `Value Object` because custom regexp is not good enough (validating email is more complex then just copy - pasting a regular expression from google).

 So, what exactly should `Value Object` validate?